kavithasub/solution-test-toolkit/README.md

 **samples**

-This directory contains samples for different operations, you can read more from <repo url here>.
+This directory contains samples for different operations, you can read more from [here](https://github.com/jsonds/solution-test-toolkit/tree/master/IS/samples).

 **artifacts**